MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 5. Enter a title for your card in the **Title** text box.
 6. Enter a URL in the **Icon** text box.
 This URL is the icon's location.
-7. Select a template type from one of the following options in the **Templlate type** drop-down list:
+7. Select a template type from one of the following options in the **Template type** drop-down list:
     - **Text**: Provides you the option to add only a heading.
     - **Text and image**: Provides you the option to add a heading and an image.
     - **Text and description**: Provides you the option to add your own heading and a description, but without an image option.